 Kim Kokoska, MFT.
 Trauma & Therapy.

 Kim Kokoska, MFT, is our expert in Trauma & Therapy and participates in a live Q&A session to answer student questions during Week 7.
 Kim's practice includes a depth of experience working with people recovering from addiction and dual-diagnosis individuals.
 She also works closely with individuals and couples who are needing support through big life transitions, relationship and career challenges, anxiety, depression, PTSD, grief, and sexual identity exploration.
 Some of the therapeutic tools she uses to support her clients on their journey towards emotional well being include cognitive behavioral, psychodynamic, Gestalt and Post-modern therapies, motivational interviewing and somatic experiencing.

 Annie Grace, Author This Naked Mind.
 How To Get HAPPY About Quitting.

 Annie is the author of the book “This Naked Mind: Control Alcohol, Find Freedom, Discover Happiness And Change Your Life” - which reprograms the unconscious around alcohol.
 In the most basic terms, her work succeeds in helping you move from viewing sobriety as a feared consequence to understanding it for what it is - a happy freedom.
 Annie will be leading a module on how to reverse the conditioning we have around alcohol, and get happy about quitting.

 Megan Carrier, Operations, Hip Sobriety.
-Behind Scenes Hand Holder + Problem Fixer.
+Professional problem solver + support staff.

 what is it like?